sgladstone/com.pogstone.youthregistration/README.md

-CiviCRM extension to allow a parent to register their children for an event, while collecting typical information about each parent and each emergency contact.
+OBSOLETE CiviCRM extension to allow a parent to register their children for an event, while collecting typical information about each parent and each emergency contact.

 Version of CiviCRM tested: 4.3.5